 IMA Rocket Bait

 On one fishing trip, the wind was blowing a hooly.
-This makes thing even more annoying because I hate fishing in the wind.
-I had cast out my braid had somehow wrapped around the rod tip.
+This makes things even more annoying because I hate fishing in the wind.
+I had cast out my braid and had somehow wrapped it around the rod tip.
 Because we were up to our nuts in the water I tried to wave the line free.
 But forgot about my sinking

 Oh well, 20quid down the drain.
 Even more annoying was the fact that this Rocket Bait was the Sardine.
 I had 4 different types of this Rocket Bait and the Sardine had been the only version I had caught on.
 However, the Bassman had been crushing it on the Mullet, sickeningly crushing it.
 When I had tried to replace the Sardine I just couldn’t one.
 Gutted.